 Dissertation grades for Doctor of Philosophy degree programs, Credit (CR), In Progress (IP), and No Credit (NC) are awarded at the end of every dissertation course.
 In Progress grades are awarded if a doctoral candidate is within two weeks of completing dissertation course requirements.
-Exceptions to this policy must be approved by the Dean of the Graduate School.
+Exceptions to this policy must be approved by the Associate Vice Chancellor of Academic Affairs for Graduate Education.

 Dissertation grades for Doctor of Business Administration degree programs, Credit (CR), In Progress (IP), and No Credit (NC) are awarded at the end of every dissertation course.
 In Progress grades are awarded in dissertation courses that are not complete within one term.
 In Progress grades will be changed to Credit or No Credit pending completion of course benchmarks within required time limits.
-Exceptions to this policy must be approved by the Dean of the Graduate School.
+Exceptions to this policy must be approved by the Associate Vice Chancellor of Academic Affairs for Graduate Education.